 Katie Lam, controller

-Niland Lim, State Preschool director
+Niland Lim, director of early learning

 Niland is an active board member of EveryChild California and holds a bachelor's degree in child development from Cal State Fullerton.

 Tracy holds a bachelor's degree in business marketing with a minor in child development from Cal State Fullerton.